5HRF Managing and Coordinating the HR Function

 - Category: CIPD Level 5

-The Managing and Coordinating the HR Function unit is designed to introduce learners to the Human Resources field.
+5HRF Managing and Coordinating the HR Function is designed to introduce learners to the Human Resources field.
 Students who complete this course unit will better understand the roles that HR plays within corporations.
 It is a unit that assists students in conceptualising the objectives that HR professionals need to set to deliver the objectives.
 As a result, students should be familiar with the HR function’s values to ensure that organisational objectives are met.
 The HR functions of organisations are also changing as they evolve to ensure that they are being performed per the organisation’s objectives.
 The unit will report on how HR contributes to the organisation’s overall success by ensuring the most critical aspects of HR are implemented throughout all departmental activities.
 Learners must study the different theories discussed in this unit and the HR information needed to ensure that the HR services are effectively delivered to achieve business success.

 The HR function delivers the following objectives.